KISHANsingh0001/Second-Brain-App/README.md

 ---

 📄 License
 © 2025 Kishan Singh Thakur.
-All rights reserved.
+All rights reserved.<br/>
    This project is licensed under the MIT License.

 ---